blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 For example, I come from the Shaaktha Sampradaaya, and our Godhead, Bhadra Kaali, is feminine, and her ultimate form is as Ardha-Naari-Eeshvar (Half-Female).
 This iconography represents some metaphysical concepts, but I'm not trying to write a book here.
 For example, it's easier to teach moral concepts using Pancha-Tantra tales than to use mathematical logic.
 There's also the recent example of CNCF's "The Illustrated Children's Guide to Kubernetes," which is an official guide for beginners to get started with Kubernetes, an "OCI container orchestration system."

 You can say all you want about how "Captain Kube" is not real.
 But that was never the point.
 Another analogy is how schools teach simplified models earlier on, with the intention of teaching the real thing later.
 But schools are not misinforming children by teaching them the Bohr model.
 Yet many people who skipped the portions or don't pursue higher education (in the US) think that the solar system model of the atom is accurate.
 But that is not the problem of the school, but simply, a problem of reality.
-We can only organize information into large blocks that need to be nommed up
+We can only organize information into large blocks that need to be nommed up "nom nom nom".
+That's literally why we go to school.

+Now I'll also like to add that the feminine and masculine here are referring to the "divine feminine" and "divine masculine", which have no connection to the human feminine and masculine aspects.

 ---